Miconen/cat-racer/README.md

 Website for typing speed/accuracy improvement.

 ## Learnings from project.
-I created this website back when i was still learning more of the basics of programming and web development.
+I finished this website back in November 2020 when i was still learning more of the basics of programming and web development.
 Many of the ideas were found from tutorials but were later refactored as i got better.
 In retrospect I'm really proud of this project and how far i got with it.

 Utilized a MySQL database for pulling random text strings for the user to type.\
 Basic login and registeration with database and PHP.